 From ancient sites and museums to river walk and brilliant pubs, there’s a heap of different things to do in Drogheda at any time of the year.

-What things to do in Dundalk have we missed?
+What to do in Dundalk: What have we missed?

-I’ve no doubt that we’ve unintentionally missed out on plenty of other places in Dundalk that are well worth the visit.
+I’ve no doubt that we’ve unintentionally left out some brilliant things to do in Dundalk from the guide above.